 Motivation is enhanced when there are clear goals that are personally relevant and developed with mutual understanding, negotiation and interaction.
 Goals and therapy need to be personalised, functional and meaningful.
 Patients are less motivated if tasks are not meaningful to them.
 Describing goals using the patient' language is as important as the development of the goal itself.

 Collectively, study findings provide evidence that music engages and facilitates a wide range of cognitive functions.
 There is an indication that listening to music during neural recovery enhances focused attention and verbal memory.
 Results were better when music most relevant to the individual was utilised for at least 60 minutes per day.

 Enhancing perception, attention, comprehension, learning, remembering, problem-solving and reasoning are the goals of cognitive stimulation.
 Providing opportunities for social interactions with others including family, friends and pets (and incorporating them in their rehabilitation plan) will stimulate cognitive processes.

 Acknowledging the patient as a unique individual who is an expert on themselves underpins person-centredness.
 Providing choices through the provision of information and education may enable them to become more engaged and confident in decision-making processes.

-Ascertaining the most likely cause for lack of motivation and disengagement in rehabilitation and recovery post-stroke should determine the path of the treatment plan and the adoption of most effective interventions.
-Implementation of appropriate interventions decreases the risk of continued motivational impact on recovery post-stroke, optimises functional independence and improves the patient’s quality of life post-discharge.
+Ascertaining the most likely cause for lack of motivation and disengagement in rehabilitation and recovery post-stroke should determine the path of the treatment plan and the adoption of the most effective interventions.
+Implementation of appropriate interventions decreases the risk of continued motivational impact on recovery post-stroke, optimises functional independence and improves the patient's quality of life post-discharge.